s00500/ESPUI/README.md

 ### Dynamic Visibility

-Cotrols can be made visible or invisible at runtime with the `updateVisibility()` function.
+Controls can be made visible or invisible at runtime with the `updateVisibility()` function.

 ```
 ESPUI.updateVisibility(controlId, false);